SPA-C/SPA-C/README.md

-  -F <file>.fa            Assembly to scaffold (FASTA) -M <file>.mcool         Hi-C matrices from HicExplorer (MCOOL) -L <file>.longdust      Path to longdust predictions (will be generated if not found) -C <file>.chrom.sizes   Path to the chrom sizes file (will be generated if not found)
+  -F <file>.fa            Assembly to scaffold (FASTA) -M <file>.mcool         Hi-C matrices from HicExplorer (MCOOL) -L <file>.longdust      Path to longdust predictions (will be generated if not found) -C <file>.chrom.sizes   Path to the chrom sizes file
 ```

 ### Outputs